Motukawa Power Station: Tunnel

 From the lake, the water runs via a forebay structure into a 2.875 km, 2.13 m tunnel which conveys it to a 9.1 m, 19.8 m surge chamber, located in the hill above the power station.
 A 1.6 m welded-steel penstock takes the water from the surge chamber to the powerhouse.
 The powerhouse is accessed from Motukawa Rd, Ratapiko, Inglewood.

 The generators in the power station discharge into the Mākara Stream, a tributary of the Waitara River.

 Operation

 Operation of the power station is covered by a total of 23 resource consents, which include a total of 186 conditions.
 These were obtained in 2001 and will expire in June 2022.

 Eel and fish are not able to pass through the scheme.
 However, there's a successful trap and transfer programme for longfin eel, supporting the species’ migration.

 The power station is embedded in Powerco's network behind Transpower's Huirangi Substation.

-The power station is operated remotely via a SCADA system from Trustpower's control centre in Tauranga.
+The power station is operated remotely via a SCADA system from Manawa Energy's control centre in Tauranga.